MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 - frontier: set of nodes available for graph exploration
 - Tree-Search: contains redundant paths
 - Graph-Search: uses an "explored set" to avoid loops.
-#### Measuring Problem-solving performance:
+#### Measuring Problem-solving performance
 - Types:
 	- Completeness: is the algorithm guaranteed to find a solution when there is one?
 	- Optimality: does the strategy find the optimal (lowest cost) solution?
 	- Time complexity
 	- Space complexity
 - Variables
-	- $b$ "branching factor": maximum number of successors of a nodes
+	- $b$ "branching factor": maximum number of successors of a node
 	- $d$ "depth": shallowest/closest goal node
 	- $m$ "maximum length": maximum length of any path in the graph-search tree
 #### Uninformed Search: we have only access to problem definition